 Sounds pretty awesome, right?
 Well, unless you have to bring in cash to qualify for the refinance, they may not always be the best move.

-If your money will earn more in an investment account, paying down your mortgage won’t necessarily be the right choice, especially with rates so low at the moment.
+If your money will earn more in an investment account, paying down your mortgage early won’t necessarily be the right choice, especially with rates so low at the moment.

 Additionally, if home prices slip further or you need cash for an emergency, having it locked up in an illiquid investment won’t do you much good.